artdecocode/expensive/README.md

 }
 ```

+Client IP does not seem to have to be correct, although it has to be present and non-white-listed IPs won't work.

 ### `checkDomains`

 This method returns a list of free domains for the request.
 Either domains, or a single domain must be passed.
-The method also expects to see Auth details from the config object), and these can be passed by using the destructuring.
+The method also expects to see Auth details (from the config object), and these can be passed by using the destructuring.

 - `domains` an array of domains
 - `domain` a single domain

 ```js
 /* example/example.js */